dev-andalib/FLWR/README.md

 Initialization: A central server initializes a global model and sends it to a random subset of clients.

-Local Training: Each selected client trains the model on its local intrusion detection dataset for a few epochs.
+Local Training: Each selected client trains the model on its local intrusion detection dataset.

 Model Aggregation: The clients send their updated model weights back to the server.